• Skip to primary navigation

 • Now, hit the SAUTE function and set it on LOW.

 • Add all the sauce ingredients mentioned above in the "For the Sauce" section above.
 Also, add red pepper flakes (for extra spicy read notes below).
 Gently toss the noodles in the sauces over low heat until the noodle strands are well coated with the sauce.
+Transfer the sauteed chicken and mix well with the drunken noodles.
+Finally, CANCEL the SAUTE function and add the fresh Basil leaves and the scallions.
+Mix them with the noodles and serve hot!

 Notes